Hiring Graduate Students 2025-26

 12- Month Appointments

 Units who choose to pay graduate students at an annual rate may also use varying dates to meet their business needs.
-A best practice is to align hire dates to coincide with the insurance policy year which is August 1 through July 31.
+The best practice is to align hire dates to coincide with the insurance policy year, which is August 1 through July 31.

 Summer Appointments

-For any student teaching through the Summer School program, refer to the Summer Handbook for date information.
-Appointment dates for summer terms are provided for guidelines only.
+Refer to the Summer Handbook for students teaching through the Summer School program for date information.
+Appointment dates for summer terms are provided for guidance only.

-Please note that graduate students teaching during summer session II should not have an expected job end date before 08/03/2025 to allow for grading access so you may need to adjust the end date in these cases.
+Note that graduate students teaching during Summer Session II should not have an expected job end date before 8/5/2026 to allow for grading access so you may need to adjust the end date in these cases.

 Start Date Pay-Through Date Expected Job End Date